-sought to set off the assessed loss from earlier years.
+the appellant company closed down its general dealer's business.
+From 1941 to 1947 it did not trade, but kept itself alive by maintaining a bank account, paying its annual duty and complying with the Companies Act and Income Tax Act applicable at the time.
+In 1948 the company resumed trading and sought to set off the assessed loss from earlier years.
 The court refused to allow the company to set off its assessed loss.
-Centlivres CJ stated the following:3 "The mere fact that it kept itself alive during that and subsequent periods does not mean that during those periods it was carrying on a trade.
+Centlivres CJ stated the following: "The mere fact that it kept itself alive during that and subsequent periods does not mean that during those periods it was carrying on a trade.
 It is clear from the stated case that it closed down its business and as long as it kept its business closed it cannot be said to have been carrying on a trade, despite any intention it might have had to resume its trading activities at a future date."
 Although the "trade" requirement may have been firmly established, difficulties still arise in determining whether a company's activities constitute the carrying on of a trade.
 This can happen when - - the nature of the activity itself does not fall within the meaning of "trade" as defined in section 1(1); - the company's activities have taken place before the commencement of trade; - the company conducts non-trade activities after it has ceased trading; or - the anti-avoidance provisions of section 103(2) apply.

-4.1.3 Non-trade income As pointed out in Silke on South African Income Tax :4 "In spite of its wide meaning, the term 'trade' does not embrace all activities that might produce income, for example, income in the form of interest, dividends, annuities or pensions."
-The watching over of investments does not constitute a trade.5 The earning of interest on funds advanced by a holding company to its subsidiary was held not to constitute the carrying on of a trade.6 The definition of "trade" in section 1(1) includes the word "business", and the issue frequently arises whether a company's investing activities constitute a business of moneylending.
+A taxpayer bears the onus under section 102 of the TA Act to prove that it meets the "trade" requirement.
+4.1.3 Non-trade income Although the definition of "trade" is wide, it is not exhaustive.
+Certain activities, however, are not included in the ambit of this definition.
+As pointed out in Silke on South African Income Tax:7 "In spite of its wide meaning, the term 'trade' does not embrace all activities that might produce income, for example, income in the form of interest, dividends, annuities or pensions."
+The watching over of investments does not constitute a trade.8 The earning of interest on funds advanced by a holding company to its subsidiary was held not to constitute the carrying on of a trade.
+The definition of "trade" in section 1(1) includes the word "business", and the issue frequently arises whether a company's investing activities constitute a business of moneylending.
 If they do, the company would be able to meet the "trade" requirement.
-The same would apply to a company carrying on share-dealing.7 As to what constitutes a moneylending business the following remarks of Nicholas AJA in Sentra-Oes Koöperatief Bpk v KBI are useful:8 "Whether a person is a money-lender is a question of fact.
-It is not enough that a person has on several occasions lent money at interest.
-To qualify as a moneylender it is requisite that he should be in the business of money-lending.
-That imports a certain degree of system and continuity about the transactions and that he is a person who is ready and willing to lend to all and sundry if they are acceptable to him.
-See Secretary for Inland Revenue v Crane 1977 (4) SA 761 (T) at 768C-F,7 which was cited with approval by Friedman AJA in the Solaglass case at 271C-D.8."
-3 At SATC 245.
+The same would apply to a company carrying on share-dealing.
+At SATC 245.

-4 AP de Koker & RC Williams Silke on South African Income Tax [online] (My LexisNexis: September 2016) in § 7.2.
-5 ITC 1275 (1978) 40 SATC 197 (C).
+de Koker, AP & Williams, RC (November 2024) Silke on South African Income Tax in § 7.2 (My LexisNexis:online).
+ITC 1275 (1978) 40 SATC 197 (C).

-6 ITC 496 (1941) 12 SATC 132 (U).
+&lt;sup>9 ITC 496 (1941) 12 SATC 132 (U).

-7 ITC 1274 (1977) 40 SATC 185 (T).
+&lt;sup>10 ITC 1274 (1977) 40 SATC 185 (T).